Insoles or Anti-Fatigue Mats?

 Insoles or anti-fatigue mats?
 Both provide helpful ergonomic support, but which provides the best long-term return on investment?
 Three factors can help you make informed buying decisions – cost, quality, and value.
 We explore each below.

 Insoles or anti-fatigue mats, which solution provides better ROI?
-Below are several important differences to consider.
+Below are several important factors to consider.

 1. Cost – Insoles vs. 100-1 Series Anti-Fatigue Mat

 The average pair of generic and non-customized orthotic insoles costs $40.
-Custom insoles are often over $100.
+Custom insoles are often around $100 per pair.
 For this example, we will use the generic $40 insoles. consider a distribution center with 100 employees.

 100 x $40 per pair of insoles: $4,000